Getting wet for a good cause

-With temperatures forecast to reach into the 90s on Thursday, being soaked by a bucket of ice water wasn't such a bad thing.
+KILLEEN — When the weather gets hot, a lot of people resort to drastic measures to keep cool.

-Raymond Cockrell, executive director of Killeen's Food Care Center, and Chris Vogler, regional director of Caliber Collision, both got wet for a good cause.
+Raymond Cockrell, executive director of Killeen’s Food Care Center, and Chris Vogler, regional director of Caliber Collision, both got wet for a good cause last Thursday, with temperatures rising near 90 degrees..

 Area Caliber Collision locations have been part of the company’s Rhythm Restoration Food Drive, and the locations which collected the most food and cash earned the privilege of dumping ice water on the two executives.